 Japanese bar tool brands to watch out for

-There is a variety of brands in Japan who make quality bar gear.
-Glasses are usually imported from Riedel (Austrian brand) or Schott Zwiesel (German brand and the glasses I use in my home).
+There is a variety of brands in Japan that make quality bar gear.
+Glasses are usually imported from Riedel (an Austrian brand) or Schott Zwiesel (a German brand and the glasses I use in my home).
+If you’re looking for the best Japanese bar tools the brands listed below are usually the go-to brands and are highly regarded in the mixology scene.
+In the end, it’s a matter of how much you value these objects.

 Yukiwa | ユキワ – Naranja

-The most well-known brand for Japanese bar gear and home of the Baron shaker (which really is a beauty) .
+The most well-known brand for Japanese bar gear and home of the Baron shaker (which really is a beauty).
 Apart from their Cocktail selection, they offer coffee drip pots which are highly regarded in the scene.
 I’m a little part Italian though and am used to my classic pressure Espresso machine so I have no experience with preparing coffee that way.
+Yukiwa bar tools are really fantastic quality and after owning my shaker for a couple of years now I can highly recommend it.

 Birdy | BIRDY – Naranja

 A brand with probably the best back story in cocktail shaker history.
-Tetsuya Yokoyama was struggling to come up with a new product for his families struggling car part manufacturing business.
-Struck by fate he decided to try making the worlds best shaker and after meeting the cocktail artisan Erik Lorincz they came pretty close to it.
+Tetsuya Yokoyama was struggling to come up with a new product for his family’s struggling car part manufacturing business.
+Struck by fate he decided to try making the world’s best shaker and after meeting the cocktail artisan Erik Lorincz they came pretty close to it.
 Their website explains the whole technical aspect of the shaker in detail.
 It all boils down to the fact that due to a special inner coating, the ingredients will move even faster and so-called “air bubbles” will be added to the mix.

 Be that as it may, the whole BIRDY collection looks and feels pretty great and if you’re into the look why not treat yourself to some new special cocktail gear?